itsarvindhere/Stack/010. Crawler Log Folder/Notes.md

 But if it is not empty, then it means, to reach the "main" folder, we have to remove all the folders from stack.
 That is, we have to use the "../" operation same number of times as number of elements in the stack.

 And that's why, we will simply return the length of stack.

+# **#2 USING CONSTANT MEMORY**

+If all that we are tracking is how many elements we pushed to stack, why do we even need a stack in first place?
+We can use a simple counter that increments when we have to move to a new folder.
+And decrements when we have to go back to parent folder (if we are not already at the main folder)

+And in this way, the value of this counter at the end will be the minimum operations that we need to go back to main folder.

+In Stack approach, if stack was empty, we knew we were already at the main folder.
+Here, if the counter is 0, then we know we are already at the main folder.